Table of Contents

 calling return in the middle of a chain of functions won't

 cause the chain to exit early.
-It's more helpful to remember it
+A useful way to link its

 While (>>=) and return are the core functions of the